Reviews10 min read

 QuillBot vs Alternatives

-vs Grammarly (Try Grammarly): Grammarly wins on style coaching, tone detection, and plagiarism checking quality.
+vs Grammarly: Grammarly wins on style coaching, tone detection, and plagiarism checking quality.
 QuillBot wins on paraphrasing, value for money, and the Citation Generator.
 For many students, QuillBot is simply the better fit at a lower price.

 vs Wordtune (Wordtune): Wordtune focuses on sentence-level rewrites and has a slicker inline editing experience.
-QuillBot offers more tools (Summarizer, Citation Generator, Plagiarism Checker) and a more powerful paraphraser.
-Wordtune's free tier is more restrictive.
+But QuillBot offers more tools overall — the Summarizer, Citation Generator, and Plagiarism Checker aren't available in Wordtune.
+Wordtune's free tier is also more restrictive.
 QuillBot generally wins on overall value.

 vs Writesonic (Try Writesonic): These tools barely compete — Writesonic is an AI content generator, QuillBot is a refinement tool.
 If you need both, you'd likely use them together, not pick one over the other.